Kaneki-ken03/Project-ZEN-OH/README.md

 **ZEN-OH Can Be Claimed in several ways:**

- -once per day by any user at a rate of 100 tokens a day per user; although the total claim amount will be limited to 10,000 total free claims a day.
+ * once per day by any user at a rate of 100 tokens a day per user; although the total claim amount will be limited to 10,000 total free claims a day.

- -once per 7 days by any holder of 1,000,000 tokens or more at a rate of 2,500 Tokens per user.
+ * once per 7 days by any holder of 1,000,000 tokens or more at a rate of 2,500 Tokens per user.

- -temporarily by any user at a rate of 10 tokens per claim via Promo Claim Function that can be claimed every 20 mins; Promo Token Claims are only available for a limited time and will be discontinued at a future date. we will then reserve the promo claim function for future promo's, giveaways, and offers.
+ *temporarily by any user at a rate of 10 tokens per claim via Promo Claim Function that can be claimed every 20 mins; Promo Token Claims are only available for a limited time and will be discontinued at a future date. we will then reserve the promo claim function for future promo's, giveaways, and offers.

 once we reach 10,000 users:
 ZEN-OH's current free claim rate will be halved every 3 months till the claim rate becomes 1.5625 ZEN-OH a day; per user.